 - Free online courses offered by Stanford University – This link will open a directory of the online courses offered by Stanford.
 Search on topics of interest to find free courses available at this time or try this link to Stanford OpenEdX courses.
-One free course of particular interest to me as a write was their Adventures in Writing course.
+One free course of particular interest to me as a writer was their Adventures in Writing course.
 The downside to taking the free Stanford online courses is that students get no completion certificate or other validation for taking the course.

 - The Opening Learning initiative at Harvard University offers free and fee-based online courses.

 - Yale offers an extensive array of online courses for free through Open Yale Courses.